jito-foundation/restaking/docs/index.md

 - They submit signed votes onchain based on their results
 - These votes are weighted by how much stake they are delegated from vaults
 - Finalized results require reaching a threshold of weighted agreement
-- NCNs can implement custom slashing logic for missed votes or malicious behavior
+- Once slashing is live, NCNs can implement custom slashing logic for missed votes or malicious behavior

 ### Modular and Permissioned Participation